dozmorovlab/HiCcompare/rankings/test_rankings_ToDo.md

 - Try to convert M to Z score and raw diff to Z score, take mean then multiply by distance weight see what we get

 - Try z scores for M with a cut off for raw difference so only z-scores with raw diff bigger than cut off are considered.
 Maybe also try weighting by distance for raw difference

+- look at fit-hic see if we can just use their method and overlap results for 2 matrices